shopware/docs/guides/plugins/plugins/administration/customizing-components.md

 ## Loading the JavaScript File

-The main entry point to customize the administration via a plugin is the `main.js` file.
+The main entry point to customize the Administration via a plugin is the `main.js` file.
 It has to be placed into the `<plugin root>/src/Resources/app/administration/src` directory in order to be automatically found by Shopware 6.

 The only thing now left to just add an import for our of previously created `./sw-dashboard-index-override/index.js` in the `main.js`: